nus-cs2113-AY1920S2/duke/tutorials/javaFxTutorialPart4.md

 Again, we can interact with the `AnchorPane` defined in the FXML as we would have if we created the `AnchorPane` ourselves.

-For our custom `DialogBox`, we did not define a controller so let's create a controller for it.
+For our custom `gui.DialogBox`, we did not define a controller so let's create a controller for it.

-**DialogBox.java**
+**gui.DialogBox.java**
 ```java
 import java.io.IOException;
 import java.util.Collections;